English

 What does contraception do to your body?

-What is in hormonal contraception?
+What's in hormonal contraception?

 Most hormonal contraceptives contain a combination of two hormones: a variant of oestrogen and a variant of progestogen.
-Each combination can cause different side effects, so we will briefly discuss what the different hormones entail.
+Each combination can cause different side effects, so we will briefly explain what the different hormones entail.

 Tip: Check the packaging of your contraceptive to find out which hormone combination you have.